MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/text-box.md

 > **Note**&nbsp;&nbsp;TextBox and RichEditBox don't support the **WrapWholeWords** value for their TextWrapping properties.
 If you try to use WrapWholeWords as a value for TextBox.TextWrapping or RichEditBox.TextWrapping an invalid argument exception is thrown.

-A multi-line text box will continue to grow vertically as text is entered unless it’s constrained by its [Height](https://docs.microsoft.com/uwp/api/windows.ui.xaml.frameworkelement.height) or [MaxHeight](https://docs.microsoft.com/uwp/api/windows.ui.xaml.frameworkelement.maxheight) property, or by a parent container.
-You should test that a multi-line text box doesn’t grow beyond its visible area, and constrain its growth if it does.
+A multi-line text box will continue to grow vertically as text is entered unless it's constrained by its [Height](https://docs.microsoft.com/uwp/api/windows.ui.xaml.frameworkelement.height) or [MaxHeight](https://docs.microsoft.com/uwp/api/windows.ui.xaml.frameworkelement.maxheight) property, or by a parent container.
+You should test that a multi-line text box doesn't grow beyond its visible area, and constrain its growth if it does.
 We recommend that you always specify an appropriate height for a multi-line text box, and not let it grow in height as the user types.

 Scrolling using a scroll-wheel or touch is automatically enabled when needed.
 However, the vertical scrollbars are not visible by default.
 You can show the vertical scrollbars by setting the [ScrollViewer.VerticalScrollBarVisibility](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.scrollviewer.verticalscrollbarvisibility) to **Auto** on the embedded ScrollViewer, as shown here.